SystemsApproach/tcpcc/tcp_ip.rst

 ::

-   LastByteWritten - LastByteAcked <= MaxSendBuffer
+   LastByteWritten - LastByteAcked <= SendBufferSize

 If the sending process tries to write y bytes to TCP, but

 ::

-   (LastByteWritten - LastByteAcked) + y > MaxSendBuffer
+   (LastByteWritten - LastByteAcked) + y > SendBufferSize

 then TCP blocks the sending process and does not allow it to generate more data.

 It is now possible to understand how a slow receiving process ultimately stops a fast sending process.
 First, the receive buffer fills up, which means the advertised window shrinks to 0.
-An advertised window of 0 means that the sending side cannot transmit any data, even though data it has previously sent has been successfully acknowledged.
+An advertised window of 0 means that the sending side cannot transmit any data, even though the previously sent data has been successfully acknowledged.
 Finally, not being able to transmit any data means that the send buffer fills up, which ultimately causes TCP to block the sending process.
 As soon as the receiving process starts to read data again, the receive-side TCP is able to open its window back up, which allows the send-side TCP to transmit data out of its buffer.
 When this data is eventually acknowledged, ``LastByteAcked`` is incremented, the buffer space holding this acknowledged data becomes free, and the sending process is unblocked and allowed to proceed.

 There is only one remaining detail that must be resolved—how does the sending side know that the advertised window is no longer 0?
-As mentioned above, TCP *always* sends a segment in response to a received data segment, and this response contains the latest values for the ``Acknowledge`` and ``AdvertisedWindow`` fields, even if these values have not changed since the last time they were sent.
+TCP *always* sends a segment in response to a received data segment, and this response contains the latest values for the ``Acknowledge`` and ``AdvertisedWindow`` fields, even if these values have not changed since the last time they were sent.
 The problem is this.
 Once the receive side has advertised a window size of 0, the sender is not permitted to send any more data, which means it has no way to discover that the advertised window is no longer 0 at some time in the future.
 TCP on the receive side does not spontaneously send nondata segments; it only sends them in response to an arriving data segment.

 TCP deals with this situation as follows.
 Whenever the other side advertises a window size of 0, the sending side persists in sending a segment with 1 byte of data every so often.
-It knows that this data will probably not be accepted, but it tries anyway, because each of these 1-byte segments triggers a response that contains the current advertised window.
-Eventually, one of these 1-byte probes triggers a response that reports a nonzero advertised window.
+It knows that this data will probably not be accepted, but it tries anyway, because each of these 1-byte segments triggers a response that contains the current advertised window, which will eventually be nonzero.
 These 1-byte messages are called *Zero Window Probes* and in practice they are sent every 5 to 60 seconds.
-As for what single byte of data to send in the probe: it’s the next byte of actual data just outside the window.
-(It has to be real data in case it’s accepted by the receiver.)

-Note that the reason the sending side periodically sends this probe segment is that TCP is designed to make the receive side as simple as possible—it simply responds to segments from the sender, and it never initiates any activity on its own.
-This is an example of a well-recognized (although not universally applied) protocol design rule, which, for lack of a better name, we call the *smart sender/ dumb receiver* rule.
-Recall that we saw another example of this rule when we discussed the use of NAKs in sliding window algorithm.

 Triggering Transmission
 ~~~~~~~~~~~~~~~~~~~~~~~

-We next consider a surprisingly subtle issue: how TCP decides to
+We next consider the surprisingly subtle issue of how TCP decides to
 transmit a segment.
-As described earlier, TCP supports a byte-stream
-abstraction; that is, application programs write bytes into the stream,
-and it is up to TCP to decide that it has enough bytes to send a
+If we ignore flow control and assume the window is
+wide open, then TCP has three mechanisms to trigger the transmission
+of a segment:

+* TCP maintains a variable, typically called the *maximum segment
+  size* (``MSS``), and it sends a segment as soon as it has collected
+  ``MSS`` bytes from the sending process.

+* The sending process explicitly asks TCP to send a segment by
+  invoking a *push* operation.
+This causes TCP flush the buffer of
+  unsent bytes.

+* A timer fires, resulting in a segment that contains as many bytes as
+  are currently buffered for transmission.

+Of course, we can’t just ignore flow control.
+If the sender has
+``MSS`` bytes of data to send and the window is open at least that
+much, then the sender transmits a full segment.
+Suppose, however, that
+the sender is accumulating bytes to send, but the window is currently
+closed.
+Now suppose an ACK arrives that effectively opens the window
+enough for the sender to transmit, say, ``MSS/2`` bytes.
+Should the
+sender transmit a half-full segment or wait for the window to open to
+a full ``MSS``?

+The original specification was silent on this point, and early
+implementations of TCP decided to go ahead and transmit a half-full
 segment.
-What factors govern this decision?

-If we ignore the possibility of flow control—that is, we assume the
-window is wide open, as would be the case when a connection first
-starts—then TCP has three mechanisms to trigger the transmission of a
-segment.
-First, TCP maintains a variable, typically called the *maximum
-segment size* (``MSS``), and it sends a segment as soon as it has
-collected ``MSS`` bytes from the sending process. ``MSS`` is usually set
-to the size of the largest segment TCP can send without causing the
-local IP to fragment.
-That is, ``MSS`` is set to the maximum
-transmission unit (MTU) of the directly connected network, minus the
-size of the TCP and IP headers.
-The second thing that triggers TCP to
-transmit a segment is that the sending process has explicitly asked it
-to do so.
-Specifically, TCP supports a *push* operation, and the sending
-process invokes this operation to effectively flush the buffer of unsent
-bytes.
-The final trigger for transmitting a segment is that a timer
-fires; the resulting segment contains as many bytes as are currently
-buffered for transmission.
-However, as we will soon see, this “timer”
-isn’t exactly what you expect.

-Of course, we can’t just ignore flow control, which plays an obvious
-role in throttling the sender.
-If the sender has ``MSS`` bytes of data
-to send and the window is open at least that much, then the sender
-transmits a full segment.
-Suppose, however, that the sender is
-accumulating bytes to send, but the window is currently closed.
-Now
-suppose an ACK arrives that effectively opens the window enough for
-the sender to transmit, say, ``MSS/2`` bytes.
-Should the sender
-transmit a half-full segment or wait for the window to open to a full
-``MSS``?
-The original specification was silent on this point, and
-early implementations of TCP decided to go ahead and transmit a
-half-full segment.
-After all, there is no telling how long it will be
-before the window opens further.
-It turns out that the strategy of
+But it turns out that the strategy of aggressively taking
-aggressively taking advantage of any available window leads to a
+advantage of any available window led to a situation now known as the
-situation now known as the *silly window syndrome*, and it was
+*silly window syndrome*, whereby partial segments could not be
+coalesced back into a full segment.
+This led to the introduction of a
-addressed by a more sophisticated decision process known as Nagle's
+more sophisticated decision process known as Nagle's Algorithm, which
-Algorithm, which as we will see in later chapters, adopts a stategy
-that also plays a role in congestion control.
+we introduce here because it becomes a central part of the strategy
+adopted by the congestion-control mechanisms described in later
+chapters.

+The central question Nagle answers is this: How long does the sender
-If the sender has data to send but the window is open less than
+wait when the effective window is open less than ``MSS``?
+If we wait
-``MSS``, then we may want to wait some amount of time before sending
-the available data, but the question is how long?
-If we wait too long,
-then we hurt interactive applications.
-If we don’t wait long enough,
+too long, then we hurt interactive applications.
+If we don’t wait long
-then we risk sending a bunch of tiny packets and falling into the
+enough, then we risk sending a bunch of tiny packets and falling into
-silly window syndrome.
-The answer is to introduce a timer and to
+the silly window syndrome.
-transmit when the timer expires.

-While we could use a clock-based timer—for example, one that fires
+While TCP could use a clock-based timer—for example, one that fires
 every 100 ms—Nagle introduced an elegant *self-clocking* solution.
 The
 idea is that as long as TCP has any data in flight, the sender will
 eventually receive an ACK.
 This ACK can be treated like a timer